 “No,” I shrugged.
 “I am thinking about auctioning it.
 I will have more flexibility that way.”

-I know well that by selling my ring at auction, I can command a higher price than if I sell it through traditional means.
+I know well that by selling my wedding ring at auction, I can command a higher price than if I sell it through traditional means.
 In the past, I have repurposed jewelry into new pieces, including the engagement ring from my marriage.
 My mom did it for me in honor of my fortieth birthday.
 On a summer afternoon about a month before the big day, she took me to her favorite jeweler and together we designed a pendant, which I now wear around my neck almost every day.

 I had always thought just the “rich and famous” auctioned jewelry and that auction houses only accepted the rarest of diamonds for sale.